Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: Double Higgs production

 \subsection{Matching to SMEFT and HEFT}

 Now we turn to matching our amplitudes to SMEFT and HEFT.
 In Table~\ref{tab:amp_gghh_SMEFTHEFT} we summarize at which orders of the EFT expansion individual contributions arise,\footnote{We note that if we had adopted the power counting $N_{HEFT}$ that explicitly subtracts powers of $g_s$ from Ref.~\cite{Brivioinprep}, all the HEFT structures with gluons would effectively arise an order lower.} purely from naive power counting.
+The column indicating the dimension refers to the mass dimension in the amplitude approach and corresponds to what is called in \cite{Liu:2023jbq} ``HEFT dimension'' while we use as HEFT minimal order the counting in chiral dimension.
 Our first objective is to understand if matching the on-shell bootstrapped and EFT amplitudes yields the same result as this naive analysis.
 We perform rational numerical matching using the package \texttt{mosca}~\cite{LopezMiras:2025gar}, in particular its random phase-space point generator based on~\cite{DeAngelis:2022qco}.
 Our rational matching technique consists of expressing both the EFT and the on-shell amplitude as functions of the four-momentum components of the external particles and equating them.
 Then, we evaluate them in $N$ random on-shell phase-space points generated with \texttt{mosca}, where $N$ is the number of free on-shell coefficients to be matched.
 This yields a linear system of equations for the on-shell coefficients as a function of the WCs and other Lagrangian parameters, which we solve with standard techniques to obtain the matching results.
 We verified that different sets of random phase-space points yield the same matching results.
 This technique allows us to obtain exact results, which we verified analytically for three- and four-point amplitudes, while being easily extendable to higher-point amplitudes.
 The full matching results can be found in App.~\ref{app:full_matching_res}.

 In case of the three-point amplitudes, the minimal order at which the amplitudes arise are equivalent in SMEFT and HEFT, see Table~\ref{tab:amp_gghh_SMEFTHEFT} or Eqs.~\eqref{eq:match_ons_smeft_ggh_Gf} and \eqref{eq:match_ons_smeft_ggh_HEFT} for $c_{ggh}$ and Eqs.~\eqref{eq:match_ons_smeft_hhh_Gf} and \eqref{eq:match_ons_smeft_hhh_HEFT} for $c_{3h}$.
 It is worth noting an interesting difference between SMEFT and HEFT.
 In HEFT the $gg\to h$ vertex receives contributions from two NLO operators, $\mathcal{P}_{GH}$ and $\mathcal{P}_{\tilde{G}H}$.
 Instead, in SMEFT we not only have dim-6 contributions from $Q_{\varphi G}$ and $Q_{\varphi \tilde{G}}$, but also dim-$6^2$ contributions from normalization of the kinetic terms and dim-8 contributions from operators $Q_{G^2 \varphi^4}^{(1)}$ and $Q_{G^2 \varphi^4}^{(2)}$.